aouyar/PyMunin/README.markdown

   developing Munin plugins.
 * The plugin logic is implemented in the plugin scripts in _/pymunin_.
 * The actual data retrieval logic is separated from the plugins to facilitate code reuse.
-Individual modules in the folder _./pysysinfo_ implement classes for getting the monitoring data and returning them in dictionary objects.
+Individual modules in the directory _./pysysinfo_ implement classes for getting the monitoring data and returning them in dictionary objects.
   The separation of the data retrieval logic should facilitate the use of the same code in other monitoring solution.